seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 ████
 ```

----
+Dashboards give teams a shared visual language for system health.

+***

-# Why Observability Is Difficult
+# Why Observability Is Hard

 Suppose: